Sfx-re/vidllux/README.md

-# 🚀 Vidllux Engine – by VidllQ Limited
+# 🚀 Vidllux Engine – by Sfx.re Limited

 Vidllux Engine is a proprietary multiplayer and game framework developed and maintained by **VidllQ Limited**.
 It is a custom fork of the CitizenFX framework, expanded with new systems, branding, and modules.